farefaine/qal/datasets/README.md

 # datasets/

 This directory holds raw and processed data.
-All data files are gitignored — only this README is tracked.
+All data files are gitignored.
+Only this README is tracked.

 ## Raw Data